Charles Price (swindler): Lifestyle and techniques

+Mr Brank

 Price had adopted the name of Mr. Brank and advertised for a manservant.
 A boy answered the advertisement whereby Price met him by carriage.
 The boy described Price as a "foreigner, sixty or seventy years old, apparently troubled with gout, as some yards of flannel were wrapped around his legs.
 A camel hair overcoat was buttoned round his mouth; a large patch placed over his left eye; and nearly every part of his face was concealed."
 From this eyepatch his sobriquet became 'Old Patch.'
-After further interviews 'Mr. Branks' engaged the boy, dressed him in livery, with a principal duty of buying lottery office tickets for Brank's "whimsical" ward.
+After further interviews 'Mr. Brank' engaged the boy, dressed him in livery, with a principal duty of buying lottery office tickets for Brank's "whimsical" ward.
 He began by giving the boy, and other accomplices, £20 and £40 counterfeit banknotes, and others up to the value of £400, while he waited in his coach for the lottery tickets and the change he received from buying them with high denomination fake notes.
 The boy was later arrested and sent to prison, while imploring his innocence.
 However, the forged notes still circulated and the Bank's directors realized they were mistaken and had the boy released with a gift of £20.
 A plan was then laid to arrest Mr. Brank, who managed to evade the police.